banner

 ankylosing spondylitis diagnosis

-• MRI Scans: Offer detailed images of bones and soft tissues, helping detect early signs of inflammation and structural changes in the spine and sacroiliac joints not visible on X-rays.
+• MRI Scans: Provide detailed images of bones and soft tissues, helping to detect early inflammation and structural changes in the spine and sacroiliac joints that may not be visible on X-rays.

-• X-Rays: Utilized to identify advanced changes in the spine and sacroiliac joints, such as fusion or erosion, indicative of ankylosing spondylitis.
+• X-Rays: Used to identify advanced changes such as fusion or erosion in the spine and sacroiliac joints, which indicate ankylosing spondylitis.

-• Blood Tests: Check for elevated levels of C-reactive protein (CRP) and erythrocyte sedimentation rate (ESR), which signal inflammation in the body.
+• Blood Tests: Measure elevated levels of C-reactive protein (CRP) and erythrocyte sedimentation rate (ESR), markers of inflammation in the body.

-• Genetic Testing: Specifically for the HLA-B27 gene, as a significant proportion of individuals with ankylosing spondylitis carry this gene.
-However, its presence alone does not confirm the disease, nor does its absence rule it out.
+• Genetic Testing: Checks for the HLA-B27 gene, commonly found in individuals with ankylosing spondylitis, although its presence does not confirm the disease, nor does its absence rule it out.

-• Schober’s Test: A physical examination test to assess the flexibility of the lumbar spine, which can be reduced in ankylosing spondylitis.
+• Schober’s Test: A physical exam to assess lumbar spine flexibility, which may be reduced in ankylosing spondylitis.

 ankylosing spondylitis treatment